CHSCodeForChange/Sapphire-Web/README.md

 Code for Change

 A website made to help manage volenteers for organizations.
-Project named by Joeseph Pavola.
+Project named by Armaan Goel.